-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At St. Mary’s, values are reinforced thoroughly in the following ways:
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
+At St Mary's these values are reinforced regularly and in the following ways.

 The spirit of democracy is alive within the school.
 Pupils have the opportunity to have their voices heard through Student Council meetings, circle time, pupil questionnaires and worry boxes.
 The election of House Captains and Student Councillors is based solely on pupil votes.
 Our school Behaviour Policy rewards children for taking responsibility for the class as a whole group.
 Pupils lead prayers and help shape their learning through brainstorming sessions at the beginning of new topics.